 See Related: Most Stunning, Unique Costa Rica Animals

-Whenever I plan to explore a place with rivers and waterfalls, I always have to remember my water shoes.
+I always have to remember my water shoes whenever I plan to explore a place with rivers and waterfalls.
 Otherwise, I might not be having a good time.

-I have sensitive feet, so walking on sharp, slippery rocks is uncomfortable and can also be dangerous depending on where you are.
+I have sensitive feet, so walking on sharp, slippery rocks is uncomfortable and dangerous, depending on your location.
 If you’re anything like me, water shoes are a must.

-Costa Rica is home to the most breathtaking rivers and waterfalls, like Corcovado National Park.
-If you’re planning to visit this park, you’ll want to include water shoes on your packing list.
+Costa Rica has the most breathtaking rivers and waterfalls, like Corcovado National Park.
+If you plan to visit this park, you’ll want to include water shoes on your packing list.

 Insulated Water Bottle

 Personally, I find an insulated water bottle a must for any trip that involves being out in nature for a good amount of time.
-Whether you’re spending the day at the beach or trekking through dense rainforests, there’s nothing better than taking a sip of ice-cold water from your water bottle.
+Whether you’re spending the day at the beach or trekking through dense rainforests, there’s nothing better than sipping ice-cold water from your water bottle.

-The Hydro Flask With Wide Mouth Straw Lid is my tried and true insulated water bottle.
+The Hydro Flask With Wide Mouth Straw Lid is my true insulated water bottle.
 I’ve been a Hydro Flask customer for over ten years and have never been disappointed by a product.